mafifafm/pxt-microbit/docs/device/windows-app/troubleshoot.md

 ### ~hint

-If you want to know more about connecting the board, MAINTENANCE Mode, and upgrading the firmware, read about it in the [micro:bit firmware guide](https://microbit.org/guide/firmware).
+If you want to know more about connecting the board, MAINTENANCE Mode, and upgrading the firmware, read about it in the [Ragga firmware guide](https://microbit.org/guide/firmware).

 ### ~